Kevin R. Johnson, Ed.D.

-A visionary leader, believer, and builder, Dr. Kevin R. Johnson has over 18 years of executive leadership.
-Having earned his doctorate from in Organizational Leadership from Columbia University, Kevin is a seasoned practitioner in transforming organizations into innovative, high-performing, fiscally-sound, and pioneering institutions.
+A visionary leader, believer, and builder, Dr. Kevin R. Johnson, affectionately known to Dare to Imagine as “Pastor KJ,” is a seasoned leader in transforming organizations into innovative, high-performing, fiscally-sound, and pioneering institutions.

-Committed to wholistic community development, Dr. Johnson is the founding Lead Pastor of Dare to Imagine Church, Inc., which has grown from 20 to nearly 500 since December 2014.
-Prior to his current positions, Kevin served as President & CEO of Bridge of Hope Community Development Corporation, and with The Goldenberg Group built a $100 million, 14-story student apartment tower for Temple University.
+Prior to his current positions, Pastor KJ served as President & CEO of Bridge of Hope Community Development Corporation, and with The Goldenberg Group built a $100 million, 14-story student apartment tower for Temple University.
 He has delivered speeches in distinguished arenas including the largest Protestant church in the world, Yoido Full Gospel Church, Seoul, South Korea.
-Dr. Johnson was also the first African-American in 200-years to speak at Africa’s oldest Baptist church, Regent Road Baptist in Freetown, Sierra Leone, and later was inspired to raise funds, build, and establish a new church in West Africa— “Bright Hope Baptist Church in Moyamba, Sierra Leone.”
-Additionally, by invitation of the American Jewish Committee, Dr. Johnson traveled to Israel and Palestine and met government leaders to discuss the challenges that exist between the nations.
+Pastor KJ was also the first African-American in 200-years to speak at Africa’s oldest Baptist church, Regent Road Baptist in Freetown, Sierra Leone, and later was inspired to raise funds, build, and establish a new church in West Africa— “Bright Hope Baptist Church in Moyamba, Sierra Leone.”
+Additionally, by invitation of the American Jewish Committee, he traveled to Israel and Palestine and met government leaders to discuss the challenges that exist between the nations.
 An avid and respected writer, he is a frequent columnist for the oldest continually running African-American newspaper, The Philadelphia Tribune, and is heard every Sunday morning on WDAS-FM 105.3.

-Currently, he is Vice-Chair of the Board of Trustees of Lincoln University, and sits on the boards of Greater Philadelphia Chamber of Commerce, City of Philadelphia Workforce Steering Committee, PHL Diversity, the Forum for a Better Pennsylvania, and African American Leadership Forum.
+Currently, he sits on the boards of Greater Philadelphia Chamber of Commerce, City of Philadelphia Workforce Steering Committee, PHL Diversity, the Forum for a Better Pennsylvania, African American Leadership Forum and previously served as Vice-Chair of the Board of Trustees of Lincoln University.
 A recipient of numerous awards and citations, Newsweek featured him as one of the “up-and-coming” national post-Civil Rights ministers, The Philadelphia Tribune identified him as a “mover-and-shaker” in the City, and Morehouse College inducted him into the prestigious Board of Preachers.
-Dr. Johnson has been a guest on CNN, NBC, MSNBC, ABC, FOX NEWS, and other national media.
-He is member of Omega Psi Phi Fraternity, Sigma Pi Phi Fraternity (Alpha Boulé), and lifetime membership in the Morehouse College National Alumni Association.
+Pastor KJ has been a guest on CNN, NBC, MSNBC, ABC, FOX NEWS, and other national media.
+He is a member of Omega Psi Phi Fraternity, Sigma Pi Phi Fraternity (Alpha Boulé), and lifetime membership in the Morehouse College National Alumni Association.

 A Phi Beta Kappa and Magna Cum Laude graduate of Morehouse College, Dr. Johnson was awarded the Martin Luther King Jr. and Oprah Winfrey scholarships.
 He earned a Master of Divinity degree as a Union Scholar from Union Theological Seminary, and later earned the Doctor of Education (Ed.D.) degree in Organizational Leadership and Transformational Learning from Columbia University.

-He is married to Mrs. Kimya S. P. Johnson, Esq., Director of Diversity, Inclusion & a labor and employment attorney and at the law firm of Cozen O’Connor.
+He is married to Mrs. Kimya S. P. Johnson, Esq., a labor and employment attorney and Co-Chair of the Diversity & Inclusion (D&I) Practice at the law firm of Ogletree Deakins.
 They are Philadelphia residents and are proud parents of their son and two daughters.